edlyn-e/plant-project/README.md

 -   Data is not persistent - user will lose the cart if they refresh the page.
 -   Can add more items than available, even though an alert comes up to warn the user.
--   Add/Minus buttons are not functional inside the cart.
--   User can add an item to cart without selecting size or qty.